 where p is the sensitivity parameter of the high threshold sensory process.
 This predicted ROC is shown in Figure 2.
-When the hit rate and false alarm rate are measured in a detection experiment using different degrees of response bias, a bowed-shaped ROC (shown by the filled circles in Figure 2) is obtained.
-This bowed-shaped ROC is obviously quite different from the straight-line relationship predicted by the high threshold model and is one of the bases for rejecting that model.
+But when actual hit rate and false alarm rate are measured in a detection experiment using different decision criteria, a bowed-shaped ROC (shown by the filled circles in Figure 2) is obtained.
+This bowed-shaped ROC is obviously quite different from the straight-line relationship predicted by the high threshold model and is one of the reasons for rejecting that model.